Netflix January 2020 new releases – new movies, TV shows and originals

 Tuesday 14th January

-Kipo and the Age of Wonderbeasts A lady is determined to get dwelling after discovering herself in an odd world full of mutant creatures
+Kipo and the Age of Wonderbeasts A woman is determined to get house after discovering herself in an odd world full of mutant creatures

 Wednesday 15th January